Stroygazmontazh

 Stroygazmontazh (Стро̀йга̀змонта́ж), also called the S.G.M.
 Group, is an infrastructure construction firm that operates in Russia primarily via its subsidiaries, specializing in the creation of oil and gas transportation systems.
 The company was founded in 2008 with operations in construction—particularly of oil and gas infrastructure—in Russia.
 According to the RBK Group, it is the 44th largest company in Russia by income, with an annual ₽276 billion in revenue.

 History

 Foundation

 Stroygazmontazh was initially founded in 2008 by Russian businessman and oligarch Arkady Rotenberg after he purchased five companies under the control of Russian oil and gas giant Gazprom.
 Rotenberg is a close friend of Russian President Vladimir Putin, which has led to the S.G.M.
 Group and other firms under Rotenberg's control winning a number of Russian government contracts.

 By January 2019, Arkady Rotenberg through his Stroygazmontazh LLC and his companies, along with Nikolai Shamalov and Yuri Kovalchuk through their Rossiya Bank have become the most important investors in Russia's development of the annexed Crimea.
 Stroygazmontazh built the Crimean Bridge, commencing in February 2016.
 The road bridge was opened in October 2018, and the rail bridge opened in June 2020.
+In 2019, the company's revenue amounted to 194 billion rubles.